snudev-swkang/TTP-Vote/README.md

 # TTP-Vote
-Vote with Trusted Third Party
+- Vote with Trusted Third Party
+- Steps
+-- 1.Set the number of participants
+-- 2.Set individual scores
+-- 3.Calculate the average